shutiansong/nyc-taxi-data-platform/README.md

 # Analytics Dashboards

-Metabase provides the BI layer on top of StarRocks.
+Metabase provides the BI layer on top of the StarRocks analytical models.

-The dashboards cover analytical use cases including:
+The dashboards cover use cases including:

 - trip volume
 - revenue and fare metrics